-Stella-Jones Inc. (with its subsidiaries, either individually or collectively, referred to as the "Company") is North America's leading producer of pressure-treated wood products.
+Stella-Jones Inc. (with its subsidiaries, either individually or collectively, referred to as the "Company") is a leading North American producer of pressure-treated wood products.
 It supplies the continent's major electrical utilities and telecommunication companies with wood utility poles and North America's Class 1, short line and commercial railroad operators with railway ties and timbers.
 The Company also provides industrial products, which include wood for railway bridges and crossings, marine and foundation pilings, construction timbers and coal tar-based products.
-Additionally, the Company manufactures and distributes premium treated residential lumber and accessories to Canadian and American retailers for outdoor applications, with a significant portion of the business devoted to servicing the Canadian market through its national manufacturing and distribution network.
-The Company has treating and pole peeling facilities across Canada and the United States and sells its products primarily in these two countries.
+Additionally, the Company manufactures and distributes premium treated residential lumber and accessories to Canadian and American retailers for outdoor applications, with a significant portion of the business devoted to servicing Canadian customers through its national manufacturing and distribution network.
+The Company has treating facilities across Canada and the United States and sells its products primarily in these two countries.
 The Company's headquarters are located at 3100 de la Côte-Vertu Blvd., in Saint-Laurent, Quebec, Canada.
 The Company is incorporated under the Canada Business Corporations Act, and its common shares are listed on the Toronto Stock Exchange ("TSX") under the stock symbol SJ.

-2 Significant accounting policies
+2 Material accounting policies